 This helps users automatically upload account and contact information directly to their go-to-market tools and CRMs.

-Factors’ larger multi-touch attribution and analytics product integrates deeply with ad platforms, CRMs, CDPs, and more.
-However, given that it’s a relatively recent player in the visitor identification space, it currently doesn’t match up to Leadfeeder when it comes to pushing data back.
+Factors integrates deeply with ad platforms, CRMs, CDPs, and more.
+While Factors does not provide native integrations with the full range of solutions Leadfeeder supports, it does integrate with Zapier/Make.com to support data pushback via Webhooks.
 At the moment, users can download csv files from Factors and upload them back into their preferred CRM, MAP, etc.

 Leadfeeder’s Promote feature allows users to target specific company IP-addresses with programmatic display ads across Google, Rubicon, Appnexus, and Pubmatic.

 While the efficacy of display ads continues to be hotly debated, this may be a useful way to target companies that already visit your website and fit the ideal customer profile.
 The primary metrics to track these campaigns are impressions, CTR, and website visits.

 Leadfeeder is a relatively inexpensive solution as compared to established Leadfeeder alternatives such as Clearbit and Albacross.
 That being said, its recent collaboration with Echobot has revised pricing:

 Now, Leadfeeder plans start at €139/mo ($152) to identify up to 100 accounts per month

 Factors, on the other hand, continues to remain one of the most cost-effective marketing intelligence tools out there with plans starting as low as $99/month for up to 350 accounts identified and enriched per month.
 Factors pricing is based on the number of monthly website visitors and follows a gradient.
 Learn more about our pricing here: factors.ai/pricing